-Purchasing a home is an expensive and often emotionally-charged endeavor.
+Purchasing a home is an expensive and often emotionally charged endeavor.
 Given the high stakes, you want to be sure you are making the right decision.
-While your real estate agent can provide you with much of the information you need to make such a decision, it is important to realize that he or she is not qualified to advise you about legal issues.
-It is important to consult with an experienced real estate lawyer who can ensure you have a clear understanding of the legal issues surrounding your home purchase and ensure that your interests are protected throughout the process.
+While your real estate agent can provide you with much of the information you need to make such a decision, it is essential to realize that they are not qualified to advise you about legal issues.
+It is important to consult with an experienced real estate lawyer who can ensure you have a clear understanding of your home purchase’s legal issues and ensure that your interests are protected throughout the process.

-We at Sweatman Law Firm recognize that buying a home is an extremely important life event, and we want to help you make the best decision possible.
+We at Sweatman Law Firm recognize that buying a home is a significant life event, and we want to help you make the best decision possible.
 Our lawyers and paralegals take the time to thoroughly explain each step of the purchasing process to prospective homebuyers and make themselves available to answer all questions.

 Consult a Lawyer Early in the Purchasing Process